 Environmental immunologists study how natural and chemical substances found in the environment may affect the immune system or cause adverse health effects like cardiovascular disease, cancer, allergies and asthma, and autoimmune disorders.
 They may focus on indoor or outdoor pollutants.
 They conduct experiments to study how immune responses are affected by environmental pollutants and life style factors, and the molecular mechanisms behind these effects.
 Some environmental immunologists focus on the immune systems of wildlife.
 Their research could help develop cures or treatments for threats like white nose syndrome in bats or chytrid fungus disease in frogs.

 Many immunologists teach and conduct research at universities.
 Others work for government health agencies, where they're typically involved in laboratory research.
 Some are employed by pharmaceutical and biotechnology companies, where they help develop new medical products and treatments.
 Many are clinicians who work in medical offices, treating patients with autoimmune diseases.
 Since autoimmune diseases are not contagious, little risk is involved in clinical practice.
 Veterinary immunologists treat and prevent infections, diseases, and immunological conditions in animals.
 Immunologists typically work full time during standard business hours.

 What Is the Average Immunologist Salary?

-The U.S. Bureau of Labor Statistics reported an annual average salary of $187,200 for allergists and immunologists as of 2013.
+The U.S. Bureau of Labor Statistics reported a median salary for immunologists of $91,510 as of May 2020.*

 Recent Immunology Job Listings